tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 The thing is, it's not obvious that the attack provides a genuinely new capability to attackers.
-Consider the existing technologies on the Web that can be used to mount the same attack:
+Consider the existing technologies on the Web that can be used to mount the cache attacks:

 - Flash Player (AS3 has shared memory)
 - Java